-Among the 2003 priorities are: the promotion of multiple foreign language learning; development of a pedagogical standard; pilot implementation of the state matura; drafting of general and specific laws on education; the preparation for the PISA Project and the establishment of the Headmaster School.
+Among the 2003 priorities there are: the promotion of multiple foreign language learning; development of a pedagogical standard; pilot implementation of the state post-secondary school examination; drafting of general and specific laws on education; the preparation for the PISA Project and the establishment of the Principals' School.
 For 2004 the focus is on the development of national curricula; the development of life-long teacher training model; the improvement of self-evaluation and external evaluation of schools.

-Both documents were adopted by the government in November but did not pass the Parliament in February 2003.
+Both documents were adopted by the Government in November but neither of them passed in the Parliament in February 2003.
 The main obstacle seemed to be the extension of compulsory education from 8 to 9 years and the introduction of a 3+3+3 model which the Parliament deemed inadequate and costly for Croatia.
-The new MoES' proposal is expected in September 2003.